jnozzi/cocoadev.com/markdown/OverridingLimitsOnWindowSizes.md

 As to the question of how older apps can use new GUI resources, the answer is simple.
 The older apps load the latest frameworks, and those *frameworks* are what load the resources.
 They know where they are because they are constantly updated, but that doesn't mean *you* can know where they will be.

 *To add more to what the previous poster said, you have to keep the buttons around because the window's still going to send messages to them, even if they're not actually in the title bar.
 Release them later when you're sure the window is gone.
-Removing the buttons is unsupported anyway...it might just be easier to do a custom resize control rather than this. --General/JediKnil*
+Removing the buttons is unsupported anyway...it might just be easier to do a custom resize control rather than this. --JediKnil*

 ----
-Thanks, General/JediKnil.
+Thanks, JediKnil.
 The retain tip worked in preventing my program from crashing:

 ...
-General/[myPanel standardWindowButton:[[NSWindowZoomButton] retain] removeFromSuperview];
+[myPanel standardWindowButton:[[NSWindowZoomButton] retain] removeFromSuperview];
-General/[myPanel standardWindowButton:[[NSWindowCloseButton] retain] removeFromSuperview];
+[myPanel standardWindowButton:[[NSWindowCloseButton] retain] removeFromSuperview];
-General/[myPanel standardWindowButton:[[NSWindowMiniaturizeButton] retain] removeFromSuperview];
+[myPanel standardWindowButton:[[NSWindowMiniaturizeButton] retain] removeFromSuperview];
 ...